 Alternate names: Gophersnake

-SPECIAL CONCERN.
+SPECIAL CONCERN and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.

 The bullsnake is found statewide in Iowa.